-The WCTU promoted the understanding of the social and physicial problems alcohol can cause; advocated for women’s rights, including political, religious, personal and educational rights; and supported labor reforms for workers, including the 8 hour day (as an example, the local union was very involved with advocating for temperance in Evanston).
+The Woman’s Christian Temperance Union promoted the understanding of the social and physicial problems alcohol can cause; advocated for women’s rights, including political, religious, personal and educational rights; and supported labor reforms for workers, including the 8 hour day (as an example, the local union was very involved with advocating for temperance in Evanston).

 Through much of the 1880s especially, the work of the WCTU was conducted out of Frances Willard’s home at 1730 Chicago Avenue (Rest Cottage).
 She founded the World’s WCTU and wrote the Polyglot Petition here which eventually gathered seven and a half million signatures against the alcohol trade.
 She also served as an early spokeswoman for women’s suffrage and worker’s rights.
 When she died in February of 1898, her home was given to the WCTU and in 1900 the WCTU officially opened its Headquarters there.
-In 1910 a new Headquarters Building was built behind the house.
+In 1910, the Literature Building was built behind the house.
 From there, the WCTU saw successful passage of the 18th and 19th amendments in 1917 and 1920 prohibiting the sale of alcohol and bringing the right to vote to women.
 The WCTU still has its headquarters in Evanston.